David Chesworth

 David Chesworth is a key figure in Australia’s experimental arts scene, working across music, performance, and installation.
-As co-founder of Essendon Airport, he helped define a distinctive minimalist, post-punk sound, while early solo recordings such as 50 Synthesizer Greats established a crude, concept-driven approach to electronic music, marked by irony, humour, and experimentation.
+As co-founder of Essendon Airport, he helped define a distinctive minimalist, post-punk sound, while early solo recordings such as 50 Synthesizer Greats established an unpolished, concept-driven approach to electronic music, marked by irony, humour, and experimentation.

 His practice spans experimental operas, ensemble works, and large-scale public sound installations, united by an interest in how sound operates within cultural and social contexts.
 Albums including The Unattended Serge reflect an ongoing engagement with the expressive potential of electronic systems.